 - Liability: $1,000,000 CSL included in rate list.

 - International: BPRI, Damage Waiver included based on country requirements.

 15-Passenger vans are not covered under the State Term Contract.

-If you are in an accident while driving a State Term Contract rental vehicle, notify the rental car company and also enter the vehicle accident information in eRIMS2.
-IRM will forward the claim information to the rental carrier for handling.
+If you are in an accident while driving a State Term Contract rental vehicle, notify the rental car company and the department’s Origami Coordinator to enter the vehicle accident information in the Origami Risk system.